 Periods during which an employee has a break in eligibility service will not count against the employee if the employee was absent because the employee was pregnant, had a child or adopted a child, was serving in the military, or provided service during a national emergency and re-employment is protected under federal or state law, and the employee returns to employment within the time required by law.
 Service credit is given to employees of certain predecessor employers as described in the Plan document for participation and vesting purposes.
-Employees may join the Plan on the first of the month following the month of rehire if they were previous participants of the Plan.
+Employees may join the Plan on the first of the month following the month in which eligibility requirements are satisfied.
+Rehires may rejoin the Plan on the first day of the month following the month of rehire if they were previous participants of the Plan.